moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need-1.md

 ![apollon-galerie](../../images/dan-asaki-PKYdCjfZtJg-unsplash.jpg)

-In the back of the galerie, you will find a door that takes you to your next destination.
+At the back of the galerie, you will find a door that takes you to your next destination.
 <a name="step7">

 # Step 7: welcome to the paintings realm of the Salon Carré and the Grande Galerie